 Garrett split time between the Rookie League level and Single A, where he experienced most of his troubles against stiffer competition.

-Garrett made eight starts for Single A Dayton in the Pioneer League and went 1-3 with a 6.88 ERA.
+Garrett made eight starts for Single A Dayton in the Midwest League and went 1-3 with a 6.88 ERA.
 He only averaged 4.2 innings per start as he allowed 40 hits and 16 walks in 34 innings pitched.
 Garrett's WHIP was 1.65 and surrendered an alarming 10.6 hits per nine innings pitched.
 He finished with just 15 strikeouts and eight wild pitches.

 Garrett fared a tad better earlier in the year in the Pioneer League for Billings, Cincinnati's Rookie League team.
 He started five games and finished with a 1-1 record and 2.66 ERA.
 In 23.2 innings, Garrett allowed 22 hits with 17 strikeouts and 10 walks.
 Garrett's WHIP was 1.35 and he allowed 8.6 hits per nine innings in Montana.